nathan-barrett/simple-event-emitter/README.md

 ``` js
 const ee = new EventEmitter();
 ```
-There are several different that come with the Event Emitter class, including: .on, .emit, .once, and  .off
+There are several different methods that come with the Event Emitter class: .on, .emit, .once, and  .off

 ## .on
 ```js